Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 • the Engineering Computing at USF via software support and web site maintenance,

-• Academic Computing at USF via support of software training and Blackboard access.
+• Academic Computing at USF via support of software training and Blackboard access,

 • Maplesoft